Let’s test your tax-filing knowledge. Myth or fact? Brokers track your wash sales.

 |Track on a CUSIP level||Track substantially identical securities|

 |Track within a single account||Track across all applicable accounts held|

 |Report adjusted basis only for covered securities||Report adjusted basis for ALL shares|

 Does it seem like the broker is held to less stringent standards than the average taxpayer?
 Keep in mind that your broker is not privy to all your accounts across multiple firms, the identity of your spouse and all of their accounts, nor does it know what companies you may control.
 That would be a logistical nightmare!
 Plus, the term “substantially identical” leaves quite a bit of room for interpretation.
-Therefore, brokers cannot realistically track all applicable transactions.
+So unless the IRS creates a database tying multiple securities together, brokers cannot realistically track all applicable transactions.

 Wash sales can be complicated—the rules, the tracking, and the adjustment reporting can certainly turn into a real chore.
 In general, awareness of the factors that trigger a wash sale is the best way to avoid being surprised by these adjustments, come tax time.
 The alternative?
-Never sell at loss, and repurchase within the 61 day window, ever.
+Never sell at loss, ever.
 No additional tracking required!
 But that, of course, is easier said than done.

 The information presented is for informational and educational purposes only.
 Content presented is not an investment recommendation or advice and should not be relied upon in making the decision to buy or sell a security or pursue a particular investment strategy.